 There’s a more disco-tech effort put in the lounge beyond.
 Colors pop in concentrated points—a purple rug, mustard stools, green plants, and ever flickering flat-screens in several places.
 It’s not a designer’s paradise, but it’s certainly warm, friendly, fun, and functional enough to grab a drink in.
 However, it gets busiest in the morning, serving an above-average continental breakfast.

 It’s not just the harmonious blend of brick and snow-white plaster, or the pops of color, that appeal so much in the rooms, but also the charming touches of Brooklyn pride—by picture (Williamsburgh Savings Bank above my bed) or prose, scrawled on wall above the sofa.
 The bathroom impresses as well, with a rain shower big enough for five people and with an almost equal number of stream settings.
-L’Occitane products (soon to be changed to New York’s own Beekman) also make it worth a long linger, as the room does itself, with two flat-screens for entertainment, a desk for work, and Nespresso machines and Tealeaves tea for verve.
+New York’s own Beekman products also make it worth a long linger, as the room does itself, with two flat-screens for entertainment, a desk for work, and Nespresso machines and Tealeaves tea for verve.

 Indeed, The Brooklyn does most things right and is a pretty amazing value for New York City.
 Were the location elsewhere, I’d unreservedly recommend the hotel, but it’s admittedly a challenge to overlook the shabbiness of the area and other guests were overheard to express the same concern.
 The location is further choked off by the raised Long Island railway track just out front, and there are not any shops nearby (at least by New York standards), with the closest spot to buy food at a gas station.